Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 #### If you use Windows:

 1. If you haven't already, make sure you have Python 3.10.5 and R both installed on your computer.
 [Here](https://www.python.org/ftp/python/3.10.5/python-3.10.5-amd64.exe) is a direct link to the Python 3.10.5 package for Windows, and [here](https://cran.r-project.org/bin/windows/) is a direct link to the R package for Windows.
-After downloading, open each and follow the prompts. **Don't forget to check the box that adds each package to your PATH during installation!**
+After downloading, open each package and follow the prompts. **Don't forget to check the box that adds each package to your PATH during installation!**

    If you need further documentation, you can visit the main [Python](https://www.python.org/downloads/release/python-3105/) and [R](https://cran.r-project.org) sites.